12 Best CAD Software 2022 (For Every Skill Level!)

 - If not a student: $495/year if paid yearly or $60/month — Purchase it here

-A main selling point is that it is cloud-based, so you can access your models anywhere without a large and slow download, and easily collaborate with others and get their feedback.
-Autodesk offer a free trial, and you can get Fusion 360 for free if you can prove that you are a student.
+A main selling point is that it is an online CAD software, so you can access your models anywhere from your browser without a large and slow download, and easily collaborate with others and get their feedback.
+Autodesk offer a free trial, and you can get Fusion 360 for free if you you are a student.

 - Price: $995/€995 for a commercial license, $195 for students — Purchase it here

-Rhino 6 is a more affordable commercial CAD software than some more industrial CAD tools, costing just under $200 for students.
+Rhino 6 is a cheaper CAD software than some more industrial CAD programs, costing just under $200 for students.
 Rhino allows for extremely detailed modeling and and modifying of parts, using cutting-edge curving, surface modeling and polygon meshing tools as well as a number of others.